dartmouth-cs98/artificien_python_library/README.md

 # Artificien Library

 This library enables the authenticated data scientist to build models for federated learning on the artificien platform and train them on specific datasets.
 The following is a basic use guide.
-For more step-by-step documentation, refer to the tutorials in the `artificien_experimental` repository under `deploymentExamples` folder
+For more step-by-step documentation, refer to the tutorials in the `artificien_experimental` repository under `deploymentExamples` folder.
+For security reasons, Artificien Library can currently only be run in Artificien's Jupyter Environment.
+Go to [Artificien](www.artificien.com) for more information.

 ## Installation